 Agarose gels are more porous and have a larger pore size as compared to polyacrylamide gels and are therefore used to fractionate large macromolecules such nucleic acids.
-Agarose gels are cast by boiling agarose in the presence of buffer, poured into a gel tray and allowed to form a gel matrix.
+Agarose gels are cast by boiling agarose in the presence of buffer, poured into a gel tray and allowed to harden to form a gel matrix.
 Porosity is determined by the concentration of agarose.
+Higher the concentration, smaller the pore size and lower the agarose concentration, larger the pore size.
 When electric current is applied across the gel, DNA molecules that are negatively charged at neutral pH migrate towards the anode at rate determined by their molecular weights.
 DNA molecules of the same size but different conformations travel at different rates.